HugeChamChi/Obsidian-Vault/README.md

 For a more polished and systematically organized view of my progress, I invite you to visit my Obsidian blog at https://publish.obsidian.md/huge-chamchi/.

-Your interest in my journey is deeply appreciated."
+Your interest in my journey is deeply appreciated.

+Thank you!